YaLTeR/niri/wiki/Configuration:-Outputs.md

 This flag enables variable refresh rate (VRR, also known as adaptive sync, FreeSync, or G-Sync), if the output supports it.

+You can check whether an output supports VRR in `niri msg outputs`.

 > [!NOTE]
 > Some drivers have various issues with VRR.
 >